Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.

 Usually you have the treatment in the outpatient department of a hospital.

-Specialist chemotherapy nurses inject your chemotherapy drugs.
-They might use a small tube called a cannula put into one of your veins, or you may have the drugs through a drip over a longer time.
+Specialist chemotherapy nurses inject your chemotherapy drugs or you may have the drugs through a drip over a longer time.
 This depends on the type of chemotherapy you have.
-Usually you can go home after your treatment.
+You usually you can go home after your treatment.

 Clare Disney (nurse): Hello, my name is Clare and this is a cancer day unit.